-The latest version is the General Rudder, named for legendary Texas A&M graduate James Earl Rudder, who commanded the fabled Army Rangers during their scaling of Pointe Du Hoc on D-Day, June 6, 1944, on the French coast.
+The latest version is the GENERAL RUDDER, named for legendary Texas A&M graduate James Earl Rudder, who commanded the fabled Army Rangers during their scaling of Pointe Du Hoc on D-Day, June 6, 1944, on the French coast.
 Rudder went on to become president of Texas A&M from 1959 until his death in 1970.
-He is widely credited with taking the school to new heights, such as allowing women to attend the formerly all-male college and making membership in the Corps of Cadets voluntary.
+He is widely credited with taking the school to new heights, such as allowing women to attend the formerly all-male college and making membership in the Corps of Midshipmen voluntary.

 These changes paved the way for Texas A&M to become the flagship university it is today with an enrollment of almost 50,000 and a research budget approaching $700 million.

-The first ship used by Sea Aggies was the Texas Clipper, a 473-foot, 7,000-ton ship that began as a World War II transport ship called the USS Queens and ferried wounded troops injured on the battlefield, including operations in the Pacific during the battle at Iwo Jima.
-When the war ended, the ship became the SS Excambion, serving as a luxury cruise liner and making frequent trips from New York City to the Mediterranean.
+The first ship used by Sea Aggies was the TEXAS CLIPPER, a 473-foot, 14,000-ton ship that began as a World War II transport ship called the USS Queens and ferried wounded troops injured on the battlefield, including operations in the Pacific during the battle at Iwo Jima.
+When the war ended, the ship became one of the Four Aces (the SS Excambion), serving as a luxury cruise liner and making frequent round-trips from New York City to the Mediterranean.

-“The original ship had a rounded stern, like the fabled Clipper ships, and so the ship bore the name of the Texas Clipper,” says Stephen Curley, Regents professor of English at Texas A&M-Galveston who has written a book about the ship titled The Ship That Would Not Die.
-“Hands down, the first Texas Clipper is the most significant of all the ships because it trained Aggie cadets on 30 annual summer voyages.”
+“The original ship had a rounded stern, like the fabled Clipper ships, and so the ship bore the name of the TEXAS CLIPPER,” says Stephen Curley, Regents professor of English at Texas A&M-Galveston who has written a book about the ship titled The Ship That Would Not Die.
+“Hands down, the first TEXAS CLIPPER is the most significant of all the ships because it trained Aggie midshipmen on 30 annual summer voyages.”

 It later became the primary training vessel of the Merchant Marine Academy and acquired another name – the T/V Kings Pointer.
 It would go on to travel more than 100,000 miles along waters off the East Coast, and it made international news on Oct.
 31, 1999, when it became the first vessel of any kind to reach the crash site of Egypt Air Flight 990 off the coast of Nantucket Island.